d2doan/cse15l-lab-reports/lab1.md

 <br/>
 <img src="vscodeSS.png" alt="VSCode" width="50%" height="50%">
 <br/>
-VSCode should already be downloaded on most students' devices, but if not, follow this [link](https://code.visualstudio.com/download) to download.
+VSCode should already be downloaded on most students' devices, but if not, follow this [link](https://code.visualstudio.com/download) to download. <br/>
-After opening up VSCode, navigate to the upper menu Terminal < New Terminal *OR* use shortcut Ctrl + back-tick (closing apostrophe).
+After opening up VSCode, navigate to the upper menu Terminal < New Terminal OR use shortcut Ctrl + back-tick (closing apostrophe).
 <br>

 </br>